-When applying this to portfolio construction, the managers establish where we sit at this point of the cycle (economic phases of growth, slowdown, recession, and recovery) by looking at where the last published growth and inflation figures sit relative to their two-year averages.
+When applying this to portfolio construction, the managers establish where we sit at this point of the cycle by looking at where the last published growth and inflation figures sit relative to their two-year averages.
 They then use the results of this to tilt the asset allocation gradually over time towards the optimal position.